 Finally, you can always use LinkedIn to search for higher ed jobs.
 You can search for jobs by keyword, location, experience level, company (or institution), or job type (including full-time, part-time, internship, and remote opportunities).
 You can also apply for some jobs directly on LinkedIn; just make sure to upload your resume and fill out your profile for the best opportunities.

 Since LinkedIn advertises jobs in all fields, it does not provide the same academic-specific resources as the above platforms.
 However, LinkedIn also acts as a social networking site that can connect you with others in your field.
-The best way to find higher ed jobs on LinkedIn is to connect with other professionals and follow the institutions you are most interested in.
+The best way to find higher ed jobs on LinkedIn is to connect with other professionals and follow academic institutions.
 This way, you can build relationships with people who can help you find a position and receive notifications for openings.
 Even though LinkedIn isn’t specifically for academic jobs, it’s still a valuable website for connecting with fellow academics and finding new opportunities.

 Other Ways to Find Higher Ed Jobs